TroutTrout

 Why Network Hygiene Matters

-The OT landscape is unique because it often deals with legacy systems that can't be easily updated or replaced.
+OT environments are unique because they often deal with legacy systems that can't be easily updated or replaced.
 These systems might be running critical infrastructure in industries like manufacturing, energy, and transportation.
 In these settings, network hygiene isn't just about preventing data breaches; it's about ensuring the physical safety and operational continuity of entire facilities.

 Key Components of Training OT Operators

-Training OT operators on network hygiene requires a comprehensive approach that covers a range of topics and skills.
+Training OT operators on network hygiene requires covering threat awareness, maintenance practices, access control, and incident response.
 Below are the critical components that should be included in any training program:

 1. Understanding the Threat Landscape